kujirahand/llm-client-chrome-extension/README.md

 - **Ollama Host**: Address of the Ollama server
 - **Model**: Model to use (automatically retrieved)
 - **System Prompt**: Configure AI personality or role
+- **Template Selection**: Choose from saved prompt templates
 - **Language**: Choose between Japanese and English

+### Template Management

+The extension includes a comprehensive template management system:

+- **Create Templates**: Save frequently used system prompts as templates
+- **Template Library**: Access saved templates from both popup and full window views
+- **Quick Application**: Apply templates directly to system prompt with one click
+- **Template Manager**: Dedicated interface (`📋 Templates` button) for managing templates
+  - Add new templates with title, content, and labels
+  - Edit existing templates
+  - Delete unwanted templates
+  - Copy template content to clipboard

+To access template management:
+1. Click the `📋 Templates` button in the header
+2. Or use the template dropdown in settings to quickly apply saved templates

 ## Multilingual Support